Bob Burns (drummer): Biography

 In addition to Skynyrd's First and...
 Last, Burns played on the band's first two official albums: (Pronounced 'Lĕh-'nérd 'Skin-'nérd) and Second Helping.

-After growing weary of touring Burns left Lynyrd Skynyrd in 1974.
+After growing weary of touring Burns left Lynyrd Skynyrd in 1975.

 In 1996, after years of public disappearance, he participated in a performance to promote Freebird: The Movie.

 On March 13, 2006, he rejoined Lynyrd Skynyrd for one performance, playing alongside Gary Rossington, Billy Powell, Ed King, Artimus Pyle and The Honkettes at the Rock and Roll Hall of Fame induction.
-After that, he again disappeared from public attention, until his death.

 Burns died on April 3, 2015, in a single-car crash after hitting a mailbox and tree on a sharp curve in Cartersville, Georgia, shortly after leaving his home.